Galactic-Infrastructure/galackboard/README.md

-If you have application default credentials configured (e.g. you're running on Compute Engine, you manually configured the environment variable, or you used `gcloud auth application-default login` to log in as yourself), it will use Drive as that account, but the default settings will share any documents you create with me.
-This will annoy us both.
-You can prevent this by setting DRIVE_OWNER_ADDRESS and DRIVE_OWNER_NAME environment variables, or setting driveowner and drivehumanname in the meteor settings json file. (i.e. make a json file with those keys, then pass the filename to meteor with the --settings flag.)
+If you have application default credentials configured (e.g. you're running on Compute Engine, you manually configured the environment variable, or you used `gcloud auth application-default login` to log in as yourself), it will use Drive as that account.
+If you want the documents and folders it creates to be shared with some other account, set the DRIVE_OWNER_ADDRESS environment variable, or driveowner in the meteor settings json file. (i.e. make a json file with that key, then pass the filename to meteor with the --settings flag.)

 Your code is pushed live to the server as you make changes, so you can just leave `meteor` running.
 You can reset the internal database with: